SwpnilPndey/Web-development-tutorial/16) DeFi and tokens-theory.md

 ### Various peripheral contracts can be created along with the main contracts.
 For example :
 trading fees are no longer automatically reinvested back into the liquidity pool on LPs’ behalf.
 Peripheral contracts can be created to offer such functionality.

+## What is impermanent loss in crypto ?

+It is the loss which the liquidity provider (investor) has to bear when he provides adds his assets (like ETH) to a liquidity pool and the price of an asset he provided changes such that if he withdraws his investment now, he will be at loss.

+Its impermanent because if he doesnot withdraw his investment, his loss might correct itself.

+### Investors suffer impermanent loss when price of the asset they provided liquidty of, changes w.r.t the stable coin they hold.
+But, still investors bear this loss and cover it from the transaction fees of the LPs.

+So, to avoid IL :

+- Invest in stable pairs and avoid volatile
+- Provide liquidity in bear market (as when the market goes up, although there is IR, the interest fees is higher to cover the losses)
+- Look for extra incentives platforms